Young woman meditating with her Pawsitivity Service Dog

 My story: In late high school, I started experiencing anxiety and depression.
 I worked hard to change these feelings into anger, thinking that I was edgy to be so rebellious against the status quo.
 (Spoiler alert: anger doesn’t help these conditions.)
 It wasn’t until college that I realized how much compensating I had to do in my life, merely to get by.
 High-achiever that I was, I would do all my course reading and papers ahead of time, not because I was innately organized, but because I knew that depression could hit at any time (and if I was depressed, I couldn’t get any work done).
 I also overcompensated for my feelings of despair by smiling all the the time, affecting a good mood in order to be around friends that were having a good time (and then their mood would cheer me up).
 As the years passed, I eventually got antidepressants, learned to exercise more, and reframe my thoughts so I wouldn’t think pessimistically.
-Then my dad died.
+My father was a United Church of Christ minister, and for twenty years I worked as a minister under his direction, performing wedding ceremonies, commitment ceremonies, baptisms, and facilitating premarital education classes.
+Then my father died.

-When my dad died, it rocked my world.
-I had hero-worshipped him for years, and suddenly my spiritual mentor, my guidance counselor, and my role model had disappeared.
+When my father died, it rocked my world.
+I had hero-worshipped him for years, and suddenly my spiritual mentor and my role model had disappeared.
 I was lucky, though, because a month after he died, I stumbled upon a passion that not just changed me, but has driven me to help others.

 While meditation has personally helped my life tremendously, today's youth has many more challenges than my generation.
 For instance: